wnfs-wg/spec/spec/private-wnfs.md

 ## 2.2 Ciphertext Files

 The encrypted file layer is a very thin enrichment of the data layer.
-In particular, it knows about namefilters as labels, and ciphertext blobs as being separate from the expanded namefilter inside the multi-valued entry.
+In particular, it knows about namefilters as labels, and ciphertext blobs as being separate from the expanded namefilter inside the multivalued entry.

 <img src="./diagrams/hamt_leaves.png" width="600">